+As part of this valuation, the Administering Authority has set an average spread period of approximately 12 years.
 The next actuarial valuation will take place with an effective date of 31 March 2023.
-If experience up to that date were to be in line with the assumptions made for this current actuarial valuation and contributions are paid at the agreed rates or amounts, there would be a surplus at 31 March 2023 of £31m, equivalent to a funding level of 114%.
-This is based on a roll forward from 30 November 2020 i.e. after taking into account the buy-in.
+If experience up to that date were to be in line with the assumptions made for this current actuarial valuation and contributions are paid at the agreed rates or amounts, there would be a surplus at 31 March 2023 of £56m, equivalent to a funding level of 101%.